 With a good business plan to guide you, you definitely cannot lose focus.
 While you may start small, a business plan will ensure that you develop steadily and grow into a bigger brand without forgetting your initial purpose of creating your blog.

 A blog that wants to thrive and grow must develop a short and long-term strategy for such goals.
 And a reliable yardstick for this is an excellent business plan.
 The mistake most bloggers make is to plan only for the short term, and this ends up limiting their profits.
 With proper long-term planning, a blog is well-positioned to amass huge profits in the near future.

-Plan for investors
+Plan for Investors

-Now that we have discussed why a business plan is vital for your blog to let us look at the details of how to create a winning business plan for your blog.
+Now that we have discussed why a business plan is vital for your blog let us look at the details of how to create a winning business plan for your blog.